Fermented in cedar barrels since 1897

 Let it sit for a day.

-During this time, the mixture is mixed thoroughly by hand and kept at the optimum temperature to infuse vitality into the koji, resulting in a strong, powerful mixture.
+During this time, the koji is mixed thoroughly by hand and kept at the optimum temperature to infuse vitality into it, resulting in a powerful koji.

 The power of natural fermentation